isomerpages/nlb-biblioasia/_videos/From Book to Cook/Rediscovering Mee Maidin.md

 #### **Recipes**

-Khir learnt how to make _mee maidin_ from Nordin (whom he called Wak Din), a man who used to sell the dish commercially at 34 Bussorah Street, formerly known as Kampong Kaji, in Kampong Glam.
+Khir learnt how to make _mee maidin_ from Nordin (whom he called Wak Din), a man who used to sell the dish commercially at 34 Bussorah Street, formerly known as Kampong Kaji, in Kampong Gelam.

-According Khir’s research, Nordin inherited the recipe from Hussein, a migrant from South India who created the dish when he settled in Kampong Glam.
+According Khir’s research, Nordin inherited the recipe from Hussein, a migrant from South India who created the dish when he settled in Kampong Gelam.
 Hajah Asfiah Haji Abdullah, who wrote the 1986 cookbook, _Hidangan Warisan Kita_ (_Our Heritage Dishes_), featured the recipe in her book and named the dish “Mee Mahdin” – likely in honour of Nordin and his wife, Salmah.

 <img src="/images/Videos:%20From%20Book%20to%20Cook/2Mee%20Maidin/mee_mahdin_recipe_cropped.jpg" style="width:80%">
 <div style="background-color: white;">“Mee mahdin” recipe from Hajah Asfiah bte Haji Abdullah, <i>Hidangan Warisan Kita</i> (Times Books International, 1986).</div>